HL7/fhir-qi-core/input/pages/index.md

 {:.stu-note}
-> This STU 6.0 update to the QI-Core profiles updates to US-Core STU v6.1.0.
-See the version history for a complete listing of changes to this version.
+> This STU 7.0.0-ballot update to the QI-Core profiles aligns with US-Core STU v7.0.0.
+For a complete list of changes in this version, please refer to the version history.

 {: #qi-core-implementation-guide}